 The exercise conditions for the share subscription rights (paid-in stock options) offered to its directors (excluding external directors), employees, and subsidiary employees (163 people in total) on December 29, 2017, show the company is committed to sustaining strong profit growth.
 Owing to its failure to meet some of those conditions*, it partially extinguished those subscription rights on March 29, 2021 (see comments in the box below), but this was due to the force majeure circumstances posed by the global COVID-19 pandemic.

 *In order to enhance cohesion, motivation and morale for the purpose of increasing the company’s earnings and enterprise value over the long term, Vision has resolved to issue share subscription rights as stock options to directors and employees of the company, and employees of the company’s subsidiaries at the Board of Directors meeting to be held on November 13, 2017.

-Since there are exercise conditions that prevent the exercise of all stock options in the event that Vision does not achieve operating profit of JPY3.6bn, which is regarded as a high level in light of past earnings, the company views achieving the target as a commitment to enhancing enterprise and shareholder value.
-The company believes that the dilution impact on shares will be reasonable.
+Since there are exercise conditions that prevent the exercise of all stock options in the event that Vision does not achieve operating profit of JPY3.6bn, which is regarded as a high level in light of past earnings, the company viewed achieving the target as a commitment to enhancing enterprise and shareholder value.
+The company believed that the dilution impact on shares would be within reason.

 Exercise period of share subscription rights: April 1, 2019 to March 31, 2025

 Amount to be paid in upon exercise of share subscription rights: JPY863

 Number of share subscription rights issued: 13,340 units (4,002,000 shares)